 Table 4.2 in Annex 2 shows the number of employed and unemployed in the dataset used for EUROMOD simulations against external benchmarks.
-The number of people in work is underestimated in the database by around 10 percentage points in 2011.
-On the other hand, the number of unemployed individuals is overestimated by around 37 percentage points in 2011 and this overestimation increases over time.
+The number of people in work is underestimated in the database by around 9 percentage points in 2014.
+On the other hand, the number of unemployed individuals is overestimated by around 21 percentage points in 2014 and this overestimation increases over time.

 Table 4.3 and Table 4.4 present EUROMOD statistics about the number of recipients and annual amounts of different income components, respectively.
-External statistics are only available for recipients and annual amounts of employment and self-employment income for years 2011-2014.
+External statistics are only available for recipients and annual amounts of employment and self-employment income for years 2014-2015.
 We can see that the EUROMOD data is low on both employee numbers and total income received from employment.
 This is partly due to the fact that the official statistics are based on the total numbers paying income tax during the year.
 Pensioners in receipt of state and private pensions are liable for income tax on their pensions if they are above a certain level.
 These pensioners would therefore not fall into the 'employment income' group as defined by EUROMOD but are included in the external statistics above.
-We also know the SILC data under-represents higher earners and we would therefore expect to be under the external statistics for employment income due to this reason also.
-While the number of self-employed in the data matches relatively well external statistics, on self-employed income from SILC is quite low.
-This may reflect under-reporting of self-employed income, a common problem in surveys of income.
+We also know the SILC data under-represents of higher earners and we would therefore expect to be under the external statistics for employment income due to this reason also.
+While the number of self-employed in the data matches relatively well external statistics, annual amounts of self-employment income, a common problem in surveys of income.